Olympic Champion Marin Makes Fast Start At Thailand Open - UrduPoint

 "I wanted to get back this competition feeling, that adrenaline.
 I came with determination to win but also to keep my focus on my game plan.

 "Winning here is what I want.
 I would like to win a title here."
-It was the 27-year-old's first international outing since losing the final of the Danish Open in October.
+It was the 27-year-old's first international outing since losing the Danish Open final in October.

+Thailand's best hope, former world number one, Ratchanok Intanon is through to round two after polishing off Singapore's Yeo Jia Min, ranked 26 in straight sets; 21-15, 21-15.

+In the men's singles, third seed Anders Antonsen made a surprise early exit in the first round going down to Malaysia's Liew Daren ranked 41st: 21-12, 21-18.

+Meanwhile, Badminton World Federation said it's working with Thai health authorities to ensure coronavirus tests are comfortable after Indian player Kidambi Srikanth developed a nose bleed during a swab collection.

-On Monday, Egyptian mixed doubles player Adham Hatem Elgamal tested positive for the coronavirus and withdrew from the tournament.
+On day one, Egyptian mixed doubles player Adham Hatem Elgamal tested positive for the virus and withdrew from the tournament.

-Indian star Saina Nehwal was among three other players who tested positive but were allowed to play because their infections were historic, according to the Badminton World Federation.
+Indian star Saina Nehwal was among three other players who tested positive but were allowed to play because their infections were historic, according to the federation.